What is the main source of law authorising this entity form?

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?

-The corporate purpose must be stated in the articles of association and filed with the Companies’ Registry.
-Moreover, the incorporation of the S.r.l. shall be communicated to the Italian Revenues’ Agency (“Agenzia delle Entrate”).
-On this occasion, the purpose of the S.r.l. shall be disclosed in greater detail in order to receive one or more codes (that refer to the activity/activities of the company).
+The corporate purpose must be stated in the Articles of Association and filed with the Companies' Registry.
+Moreover, the incorporation of the S.r.l. must be communicated to the Italian Revenues' Agency (Agenzia delle Entrate).
+When this is done, the purpose of the S.r.l. must be disclosed in greater detail in order to receive one (1) or more codes (that refer to the activity/activities of the company).

-Please note that a S.r.l. may also be incorporated in a simple form (“Società a Responsabilità Limitata Semplificata”), which provides, among others, a minimum value of the capital and articles of association that is fixed by law.
+Please note that a S.r.l. may also be incorporated in a simple form (Società a Responsabilità Limitata Semplificata), which provides, among others, a minimum value of the capital and Articles of Association fixed by law.

 Minimum number of incorporators / shareholders and residency requirements

-There must be at least one incorporator upon incorporation and there is no residency requirements for incorporators.
-However, in case of foreign incorporators (other than from the EU or other states that signed a bilateral agreement with Italy), certain reciprocity conditions must be met.
+There must be at least one incorporator upon incorporation and there are no residency requirements for incorporators.
+However, in cases of foreign incorporators (other than from the EU or other states that signed a bilateral agreement with Italy), certain reciprocity conditions must be met.

 Minimum number of directors (or other applicable officers) and residency requirements